Cocaethylene: Mixing Cocaine and Alcohol

 Effects of Cocaine and Alcohol Mixed

-Combining alcohol and cocaine is popular among drug users, likely for the combination of the euphoric high from cocaine and the depressant effects that alcohol brings.
+Mixing cocaine with alcohol is popular among drug users, likely for the combination of the euphoric high from cocaine and the depressant effects that alcohol brings.
 Some studies even suggest that cocaine users will drink alcohol concurrently to reduce the anxieties and discomfort that comes with cocaine addiction and withdrawal.
-While cocaine and alcohol are dangerous on their own, the side effects only become more severe when the two are combined.

 A few of the major issues associated with mixing the two drugs include: